Rostov Veliky

-Rostov Veliky (Ростов Великий, Rostov the Great) is a town in Yaroslavl Oblast, Russia, one of the oldest in the country and a tourist center of the Golden Ring.
+Rostov Veliky (Ростов Великий, /ru/, lit.
+'Rostov the Great') is a town in Yaroslavl Oblast, Russia, one of the oldest in the country and a tourist center of the Golden Ring.
 It is located on the shores of Lake Nero, 202 km northeast of Moscow.

-Population:
+The name of the town was officially changed from Rostov to Rostov Veliky on 8 January 2025.
+The name of the town railway station is Rostov Yaroslavsky, due to its location in Yaroslavl Oblast.

+Etymology

+The name Rostov is associated with the given name Rostislav.
+The town was historically known as Rostov Veliky ('Rostov the Great').
+It was given the title in the 12th century as it was the center of a principality.
+However, by the 17th century, it became known simply as Rostov as its importance had declined.
+Its status as a religious center was diminished as the see was transferred to Yaroslavl in 1788.
 The name of the town was officially changed to Rostov Veliky on 8 January 2025.
-The name of the town railway station is Rostov Yaroslavsky, due to its location in Yaroslavl Oblast.

 History

 Rostov was preceded by Sarskoye Gorodishche, which some scholars interpret as the capital of the Finnic Merya tribe, while others believe it was an important Viking trade enclave and fortress guarding the Volga trade route.
-It is known from Norse sources as Rostofa or Raðstofa.
-Scythians also settled there.
-These different ethnicities, such as the Vikings, Scyths, Slavs and Finns, were likely the ancestors of many of today's people in that region.
-First mentioned in documents in the year 862 as an already important settlement, by the 10th century Rostov became the capital city of Vladimir-Suzdal, one of the most prominent principalities in Rus'.
-It was incorporated into the Grand Duchy of Moscow in 1474.
+It is known from Norse sources as Rostofa, or Raðstofa.
+The Scythians also settled there.
+These different ethnic groups, such as the Vikings, Scyths, Slavs and Finns, were likely the ancestors of many of today's people in that region.
+The town was first mentioned in sources under the year 862 as an already important settlement; by the end of the 10th century, Rostov became the center of the Principality of Rostov ruled by Yaroslav the Wise, later becoming the nucleus of Rostov-Suzdal, a prominent Russian principality.
+It was finally incorporated into the Grand Principality of Moscow in 1474.

+Since the incorporation into the centralized Russian state, the traditions of the old principality were symbolically represented in various expanded titles of the grand princes of Moscow and later the tsars and emperors of Russia: up to 1917, they were all styled as rulers of various historical polities, including Rostov.
+Thus in Latin versions of those titles, the old principality was referred to as Rostovia.

-After losing its independent status, Rostov was still an ecclesiastic center – from 988 it was the see of the Diocese of Yaroslavl, one of the first Russian bishoprics.
-In the 14th century, the bishops of Rostov became archbishops, and late in the 16th century, metropolitans.
-In 1608 Rostov was completely destroyed by Poles during the Polish invasion.
-After that metropolitan Iona (Jonah) Sysoyevich (c.
-1607–1690) commissioned the town's main landmark: the Rostov Kremlin.
+Rostov remained an ecclesiastic center – from 988, it was the see of the Diocese of Yaroslavl, one of the first Russian bishoprics.
+In the 14th century, the bishops of Rostov became archbishops, and from the 16th century, metropolitans.
+In 1608, Rostov was completely destroyed by the Poles during the Polish invasion.
+Afterwards, Metropolitan Iona (Jonah) Sysoyevich commissioned the town's main landmark: the Rostov Kremlin.
 This is regarded by some as the finest outside that of Moscow.
-Late in the 18th century, the metropolitan see was transferred to Yaroslavl.
+In 1788, the see was transferred to Yaroslavl and Rostov lost its religious authority.

 Rostov is renowned for manufacturing enamels.

 On August 24, 1953, the town was hit by an F3 tornado, causing severe damage.
 The tornado traveled 6 kilometers with a maximum width of up to 550 meters.